 The medal measures .75" in diameter (excluding the loop and bail) / 2.50 grams.

 -Composed of hand oxidized sterling silver

--Chain options include dark hand oxidized sterling silver, bright polished silver or 18K gold plated silver.
+-Chain options include dark hand oxidized sterling silver or bright polished silver

 The Weeping Angel of the Amiens cathedral (also known as L’Ange Pleureur) is a sculpture by French sculptor and architect Nicolas Blasset (1600 – 1659).
 The angel’s right hand rests on an hourglass symbolizing the brevity of life.
 The left hand sits atop a skull (a symbol of death).
 The statue of the weeping angel adorns the funerary monument of canon Guilain Lucas who died in 1628.